 Employee data safeguarded

 Payroll teams appreciate more than anyone the sensitivity of the information they’re dealing with daily.
-Employee data is at even greater risk these days as more people work remotely — 47% of individuals fall for phishing scams while working from home, while the average cost of a data breach resulting from remote working can be as much as USD137,000.⁶
+Employee data is at even greater risk these days as more people work remotely.

 Relief from back-office inefficiencies

 Payroll staff want their companies to take action to relieve the manual burden and inefficient ways of working.
-At ADP we’ve seen a jump in queries from potential clients eager to find out about the benefits of automation as they strive for greater capacity for the more strategic thinking required post pandemic.
-Currently only 2% of payroll leaders report that more than 50% of their global payroll processes are handled through Robotic Process Automation (RPA),⁷ so the potential is vast.
+At ADP we’ve seen a jump in queries from potential clients eager to find out about the benefits of automation as they strive for greater capacity for the more strategic thinking.

 Defining a global payroll partnership for growth

-3. ADP Research Institute, People at Work 2022: A Global Workforce View
+4 ADP Research, People at Work 2025: A Global Workforce View